 A Tribute to DU’s Bhelpuriwala

-Mr Sunil Sethi wasn’t just a Bhelpuriwala.
+Vipul Singh | Speaking History, no.4, 2024 Mr Sunil Sethi wasn’t just a Bhelpuriwala.
 He was in many ways the heart of DU's North Campus.
 His cart had seen it all: new friends, breakups, breakdowns, revolutions, and reconciliations.
-Mr Sunil Sethi engrossed in Bhelpuri making Last Monday, Delhi woke up to its usual cocktail of smog and despair, with an AQI so...
+Mr Sunil Sethi engrossed in Bhelpuri making Last Monday, Delhi woke up to its usual cocktail of smog...
 Continue Reading →

 Stepwells as Climate Change Adaptation Strategy in Early Medieval India